aws-neuron/aws-neuron-sdk/compiler/neuronx-cc/api-reference-guide/neuron-compiler-cli-reference-guide.rst

     Valid values:

-    - ``NEMO``: Enable the compiler to perform optimizations applicable to models that use the `NeMo <https://github.com/NVIDIA/NeMo>`_ APIs to shard parameters, gradients, and optimizer states across data-parallel workers.
+    - ``llm-training``: Enable the compiler to perform optimizations applicable to large language model (LLMS) training runs that  shard parameters, gradients, and optimizer states across data-parallel workers.
+This is equivalent to the previously documented option argument value of ``NEMO``, which will be deprecated in a future release.

   - :option:`--optlevel <opt_level>`: Specify the level of optimization the compiler should perform.
 Possible numeric values are {1, 2, 3}.
 (Default: ``2``)